krackram20/vuitg-shipping-thermometer/docs/README.md

 ## Customizacion

-La customizacion de los lementos que componen el componente se puede realizar desde el archivo `vuitg.shipping-thermometer.css`
+La customizacion de los lementos que componen el componente se puede realizar desde el archivo `itgloberspartnercl.shipping-thermometer.css`

 `In order to apply CSS customizations in this and other blocks, follow the instructions given in the recipe on [Using CSS Handles for store customization](https://vtex.io/docs/recipes/style/using-css-handles-for-store-customization).`